acoli-repo/conll-rdf/README.md

 			$> cat my-input.ttl | run.sh CoNLLRDFUpdater -lookahead 10 -lookback 10 ...

 		In the example, context is limited to 10 preceding and 10 following chunks.
-If neither of these options are applicable, it is necessary to segment the input before feeding it inti
+If neither of these options are applicable, it is necessary to segment the input before feeding it into CoNLL-RDF.

 ## Acknowledgments